Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 It was the actual bird in Genesis 8:11.
 The raven did not return after Noah sent it out to determine if the water had receded from the earth.
 Then Noah sent out a dove that came back with an olive branch in its beak.
 That indicated water had left the earth.

 Eagles symbolize freedom, power, and strength.
 They are one of the most mentioned birds in the Bible.
 In Psalm 103:5, God says He will renew our youth “like the eagles.”
-Isaiah 40:31 echoes something similar by saying: "But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; they shall walk, and not faint."
+Most people are familiar with Isaiah 40:31 which says, "But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; they shall walk, and not faint."

 Ostriches were more prominent in Bible times than they are today.
 After they laid their eggs, they would leave without incubating them.
 Instead, the sun would incubate them, according to Job 39:13-18.

 The king of Israel hunted a partridge in the mountains, according to 1 Samuel 26:20.

 The beautiful peacock we know today with its fine plumage is mentioned in 1 Kings 10:22 and 2 Chronicles 9:21.

 Mary and Joseph offered a pigeon when they took Jesus to the temple to be dedicated.
 The law allowed poor people to offer a small sacrifice.